MrMicrowaveOven/AlgorithmsCurriculum/rs-new/plan.md

 an entry-level developer, not an aspiring developer.
 You are a developer.

+The HR person will likley also want to make sure you've done your homework on the company.
+So do your homework on the company.
+They may ask why you're interested in the company.
+Have a good answer.

 What you'll be doing:

   * Practice resume questions with others
+  * Get to know the company you're applying to

 ### 3. Technical Phone Screen + On-Site Interviews

 **Most important thing: performance on technical interview questions**

-These two stages are grouped together because the criteria upon which you will be judged is the same: your performance on the technical interview questions.
+These two stages are grouped together because the criterion upon which you will be judged is the same: your performance on the technical interview questions.